17hoehbr/automated-plex-guide/README.md

 # automated-plex-guide
-A complete guide to setting up a Plex home media server with automated requests/downloads
+A complete guide to setting up a Plex home media server with automated requests/downloads (WIP)

+Based on the [blog post](https://zacholland.net/a-complete-guide-to-setting-up-a-plex-home-media-server-with-automated-requests-downloads/) from Zac Holland.
+Most of the information is the same but I've added more details on the configuration side and will be adding an updated section on managing multiple HDDs.

 # Prerequisites
-This guide is written for Ubuntu 20.04.1 LTS.
+This guide is written for Ubuntu Server 20.04.1 LTS.
 While I expect it to work on most distros since all of the services are just running in docker containers I have not tested it on other distros and cannot provide much support if you run into issues.

 # The Stack
 Here's the stack we'll be using.
 There will be a section describing the installation and configuration for each one of these :)

 **Docker** lets us run and isolate each of our services into a container.
 Everything for each of these services will live in the container except the configuration files which will live on our host.

 **Plex** is a "client-server media player system".
-There are a few alternatives, but I chose Plex here because they have a client available on nearly every platform.
+This guide focuses on Plex as it's the most mature and has the best client support however I also plan on adding instructions for Jellyfin because it is open sourced.

 **qBittorrent** is a torrent client.
-This can be substituted for Deluge or Transmission but I personally prefer qBittorrent.
+While you could use Transmission or Deluge instead I opted for qBittorrent because you can set it to only download from the VPN interface so you don't accidently expose yourself to your ISP.

 **Jackett** is a tool that Sonarr and Radarr use to search indexers and trackers for torrents

 **Sonarr** is a tool for automating and managing your TV library.
 It automates the process of searching for torrents, downloading them then "moving" them to your library.
 It also checks RSS feeds to automatically download new shows as soon as they're uploaded!

-**Radarr** Is a fork of Sonarr that does all the same stuff but for Movies
+**Radarr** is a fork of Sonarr that does all the same stuff but for Movies

 **Ombi** is a super simple web UI for sending requests to Radarr and Sonarr

-# Tips for managing your hard drives (Optional)

-## Optimizing for Ratios

-If you want to use private trackers to get your torrents you will need to maintain a high seeding ratio.
-If you aren't familiar with this term, it basically means you should be uploading as much, if not more than you download.

-The best way I've found to do this is to mount your drives directly to the machine that handles your downloads.
-This means you can configure Sonarr and Radarr to create hardlinks when a torrent finishes.
-With this enabled, a reference to the data will exist in your media directory and in your torrent directory so Transmission can continue seeding everything you download.

-## HDD vs SSD

-Can also be written as Space vs. Reliability and Speed.
-I'm a freaking hoarder when it comes to media now, so I go with HDDs.
-This means I need to worry about my drives randomly dying.

-## HDD Backups vs. Redundancy

-HDDs are very prone to randomly dying and you need to prepare for this.
-One way you can prepare for this is to setup a RAID array.
-(Not covered in this guide)
+**Tautulli** (Optional) provides some neat analystics from Plex.
+Useful for analysing which content your users use the most.

 # Installing Docker

 This is an easy one :)

 ```
-sudo apt-get update
+sudo apt update
 sudo apt install docker.io
 sudo systemctl start docker
-sudo curl -L "https://github.com/docker/compose/releases/download/1.25.4/docker-compose-$(uname -s)-$(uname -m)" -o
+sudo curl -L "https://github.com/docker/compose/releases/download/1.25.4/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
-/usr/local/bin/docker-compose
 sudo chmod +x /usr/local/bin/docker-compose
 ```

 I also like to keep my configs in one easy place in case I want to transfer them anywhere, so let’s create a folder to hold our docker container configs and create our docker-compose.yml file

 ```
-mkdir ~/docker-services
+mkdir ~/docker
-touch ~/docker-services/docker-compose.yml
+touch ~/docker/docker-compose.yml
 ```

 And add this to your docker-compose file.
 We will be filling in the services in the coming steps.
 If you are confused on how to add the services or how your file should look, [here is a good resource on docker-compose](https://docs.docker.com/compose/compose-file/compose-file-v2/).